Types of Myopia Control

 Schedule an Appointment for Myopia Control

 If you suffer from nearsightedness, there are ways to slow its progression.
-Call the Institute for Control of Eye Myopia in Children at (301) 363-0060 to schedule a consultation with an optometrist near you.
+Contact an Eye Myopia doctor near you to schedule a consultation.